-Position at NEDDC: The Council has both a Member and an Employee Code of Conduct.
+Position at NEDDC: The Council has both a Members and an Employee Code of Conduct within the Council's Constitution.
 These are supported by a range of other policies / procedures which reflect best practice across the local government sector.

 Ensuring compliance with relevant laws and regulations, internal policies and procedures, and that expenditure is lawful.